PowerShellCrack/PowerCLI-ModuleInstaller/README.md

 <b>DESCRIPTION:</b>Modified version of VMWare's ps1 file that comes with 6.5.0 installer to be used with 6.5.2.
 This script is called by the desktop shortcuts to load the PowerCLI modules appropiately

+## How to use:
+ 1. Clone or downlaod a copy of this project
+ 2. On an internet connected device:
+     Go to https://code.vmware.com/web/dp/tool/vmware-powercli --> Download the "VMware-PowerCLI-<version>.zip" and extract it to this modules location or Save-Module VMware.PowerCli -Path <location of this module folder>
+ 2. Copy entire PowerCLI-ModuleInstaller to disconnected system
+ 3. Run:
+        Install-PowerCLI.ps1 -SkopePath CurrentUser -CreateShortcut